Age Discrimination is Wrong and Illegal – We Help Victims Seek Compensation for Their Discrimination

-NY Age Discrimination Lawyers
+New York Age Discrimination Lawyers

 Have You Been Terminated or Been Subjected to Discrimination at Work Because of Your Age?

 Employees in the United States are protected from age discrimination under federal and state law.
-The federal Age Discrimination in Employment Act (ADEA) protects employees who are at least 40 years old and work for an employer with at least 20 employees.
+The Federal Age Discrimination in Employment Act (ADEA) protects employees who are at least 40 years old and work for an employer with at least 20 employees.
 The ADEA makes it illegal for an employer to make job-related decisions based solely upon age.

 Many state laws go further, such as New York law, which applies to employers of at least 4 employees and protects both older and younger workers from age-related employment discrimination.
 If you were laid off, but younger employees with less experience were not, you may be suffering from the challenge of age discrimination.

 Don’t Quit; Otherwise Your Claim May Be Compromised.
-Instead, Call Us to Discuss Your Rights and Options
+Instead, Call Us to Discuss Your Rights and Options With A NY Age Discrimination Attorney

 We accept illegal age discrimination and workplace claims on a contingency fee basis, meaning you will not owe us a fee unless we recover for you.

 What Should You Do Right Now?
-Click Here.

 1. You must complain, which can be done to a supervisor or to the HR department.